 Alternatively, perhaps the product we are building is just too large and should be broken into a series of smaller pieces with more frequent releases.
 With small pieces a single person might more easily fill the product owner role.
 Also, if we have structured our teams poorly, or poorly conceived the product backlog structures , a single product owner might find it difficult to do his job.
 Be sure that your product owner teams are truly necessary and not just masking an underlying problem; otherwise, the situation will become more complicated and jeopardize your overall outcome.

 Source: Essential Scrum: A Practical Guide to the Most Popular Agile Process, Kenneth Rubin, Addison-Wesley

-There are cases where you try to build a product that will suit the needs of different groups in the same organizations, of multiple companies or possible customers that might have different regulations.
-You could aim for instance to create a payroll software that will meet the requirements of multiple countries.
+There are cases where you try to build a product that will suit the needs of different user groups in the same organizations, of multiple companies or possible customers that might have different regulations.
+You could aim for instance to create a payroll software that will meet the requirements of multiple countries, each with its own employment laws.
 In this case, some of the expertise is spread across many people and having only one product owner will just make the conversations with the team very cumbersome as he could have to refer to the country expert for every question raised by the developers.

 You have also to integrate the fact that it is always difficult to work alone and consider all aspects of a topic.
-As a developer might want to show some part of problematic code to a colleague, a product owner could like to be supported and challenged by other business people that play the role of sounding boards in his activity.
+As a software developer might want to show some part of problematic code to a colleague, a product owner could like to be supported and challenged by other business people with similar responsibilities that play the role of sounding boards in his activity.